dgmulei/wayscribe-web-app-v1/domain-files/medicare-clear-ma/ma-shine-2025-medicare-beginners-guide.md

 1) Original Medicare (Parts A & B) with an optional Medigap and/or standalone drug plan (Part D)

 2) Medicare Advantage plan (also known as Medicare Part C or MA plan). *You must have Part A and Part B in order to have a MA plan.
----

-# Medicare Advantage Plans

-Medicare Advantage (also known as Medicare Part C or MA plan) is an "all in one" alternative to Original Medicare (Parts A and B).
-These bundled plans are offered by private insurance companies that contract with Medicare to provide beneficiaries with all of their Medicare benefits that include Part A, Part B, and usually Part D.

-## Key Components of an MA Plan:

-- Out-of-pocket costs can vary.
-Some plans may have lower out-of-pocket costs than others for certain services.

-- With Medicare Advantage, you can choose between an HMO, PPO or an HMO-POS plan.
-You must use doctors and/or other types of providers who are in the plan's network if your Medicare Advantage Plan is an HMO (Healthcare Maintenance Organization).
-You may also need to get a referral to see a specialist.
-For PPO and HMO-POS plans, you may have the option of choosing out of network doctors but you will usually pay higher co-pays.
-Ask your primary doctor or other providers you use if they participate in any Medicare Advantage plans.

-- Emergency services will be covered anywhere within the United States.
-If you are traveling outside your region (zip code/county), check with your plan for coverage information.

-- Most plans offer extra benefits that Original Medicare doesn't cover, like routine/limited vision, hearing, and dental.
-Check with your plan for coverage information.

-- You may pay a premium for the plan in addition to the monthly premium for Part B. Some plans have no monthly premium.
-Make sure to check your maximum out-of-pocket cost before committing to any plan.

-## To be eligible for a plan, you must:

-- Have both Medicare Part A & Part B
-- Reside in the plan's geographic service area

-## When can I enroll or disenroll in a Medicare Advantage Plan?

-- Initial Enrollment Period
-- Special Enrollment Period
-- Open Enrollment (October 15 - December 7)
-- Medicare Advantage Open Enrollment Period (January 1 - March 31)

-✓ Note: You must be enrolled in a Medicare Advantage Plan between January 1st and March 31st in order to make any changes.

-## Things to consider before choosing Medicare Advantage:

-- Do your medical providers accept the plan or are you willing to change providers?
-  ➢ PLEASE call all of your providers to confirm plan acceptance!
-- How much are the premium, copays, and coinsurance?
-- What is the plan's maximum out of pocket cost for the year?
-- Do you need to get referrals to see a specialist?
-- Are your prescription drugs on the plan's formulary and what is the cost and are there any restrictions?
----

 ## Medicare Medical Savings Accounts *Not Currently available in Massachusetts*